By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Speaking of food and treats, here’s another helpful cat and dog dental care tip: Avoid giving your pets foods high in carbohydrates.
 Carbs feed plaque-producing bacteria, so low-carb or carb-free diets result in less plaque and tartar build-up.
 (In fact, cats’ diets should always be low- or no-carb, since they’re naturally carnivorous and thrive on high-protein, meat-based diets.)
 Treat dogs and cats to nutritious, high-protein treats instead.

 Finally, certain supplements can support your pet’s dental health.
 At the top of my list is CoQ10, a powerful antioxidant best known for its ability to protect and support heart health.
 CoQ10 is highly concentrated in the gums, too, and low levels have been linked to periodontal disease.
 I recommend a liquid formulation, which makes administration quick and easy.
 A few drops in their food bowl and they’re good to go.
-Additionally, you may want to consider a supplement for your pet that freshens breath and supports healthy bacterial balance in the mouth.

 - Cornell University.
 Feline Dental Disease. https://www.vet.cornell.edu/departments-centers-and-institutes/cornell-feline-health-center/health-information/feline-health-topics/feline-dental-disease.
 Last accessed March 18, 2019.